hyperledger-labs/perun-doc/source/go-perun/payment_tutorial/main/setup.rst

     }

 Finally, we implement the logging of balances with `LogBalances()` that takes an arbitrary amount of `PaymentClient`s to be logged.
-For each Client, the balance is fetched via go-ethereum's `ethclient.Client.BalanceAt()`.
+For each client, the balance is fetched via go-ethereum's `ethclient.Client.BalanceAt()`.

 .. code-block:: go